nhn/tui.editor/plugins/color-syntax/README.md

 ### Files Distributed on CDN

-The bundle files under the `cdn` folder include all dependencies.
+The bundle files include all dependencies of this plugin.

 ```
 - uicdn.toast.com/